guillaumebrunerie/Chromiarch-OS/README.md

 * This is not straightforward (well, everything is relative), if you don’t know what a shell is, it will probably be difficult to follow.
 But I’ll try to keep the requirements low, in particular you don’t have to know anything about Chrome OS.
-* This is not just a proof of concept.
+* This is *not* just a proof of concept.
 I’m using this system everyday and find it very convenient and useful.
-* This is only the description of my setup.
-It is not made to be configurable, it’s made to do what I want personally.
+* This is only the description of my system.
+It is not made to be configurable, it’s made to do what I want.
 If you want something else, you are of course free to edit the scripts or adapt the instructions to your needs.

 In the examples,

     (co) # This is the Chrome OS shell
-    (al) # This is the Arch Linux shell on your main computer (ca) # This is the Arch Linux shell on your Chromebook
+    (al) # This is the Arch Linux shell on your main computer (ca) # This is the chrooted Arch Linux shell on your Chromebook

+A `#` in the prompt indicates that the command should be run as root, and a `$` indicates that it should be run as an unprivileged user (`chronos` on Chrome OS, `username` in the chrooted Arch Linux shell on the Chromebook).

 Developer mode
 --------------